 It’s important, I think, to note that Iarbas here compares himself to a low-status woman, and although there’s obviously something self-aggrandizing about likening yourself to a mythical figure who saved the human race, it is striking that it is Baucis rather than her husband who is invoked.
 As we discovered in the Shakespeare Institute marathon, sixteenth-century silliness is the language of misogyny, of elitism, of ableism, of civic elites posturing over those who live in the countryside and of the celebration of the human over non-human animals.
 It’s perhaps worth comparing to the word ‘naughty’, a highly-charged early modern insult which has also had much of the power knocked out of it.
-Leonato, for example, calls Claudio ‘This naughty man’ because he is believed to be responsible for the death of Leonato’s daughter.
+In Much Ado About Nothing, for example, Leonato calls Claudio ‘This naughty man’ because he is believed to be responsible for the death of Leonato’s daughter.
 When an early modern characters calls someone naughty, they are calling them naught, zero, nothing; they are aiming to linguistically obliterate their existence, not sending them to their bedroom.
 To be silly (or, sometimes, ‘seely’) is to be low-status rather than ridiculous.

 The Dido company’s discussion has sent me back to the language of silliness, where I’ve seen a much wider frame of reference.
-An extremely rough list of things described as silly between 1580 and 1610, in even rougher chronological order, would include souls (a lot), sheep, flies, Priam (in Thomas Newton’s translation of Seneca), wretches, conceits, maidens (often), people, age, men, words, birds, shepherd swains, nymphs, daughters, cottages, slaves, botchers, answers, wenches, power (in Marlowe’s Tamburlaine), lives, cates, pashas, women (perhaps the most common category described as silly), ladies, passengers, secrets, groves, girls, hairs, flocks, cabins, lambs, virgins, dames, herds, sailors, vines, fate, thoughts (twice in The Wounds of Civil War alone), boys, the poor, fellows, time, chattering fowls, gazers (ie, onlookers), dwarves, beasts, fish, tongues, fraud, brothers, ignorant sorts, the state of things (twice in A Humorous Day’s Mirth), desires, groves, barks (ie, ships), damsels, lovers, idiots, jests, fancy Autumn (Nashe in Summer’s Last Will and Testament, I think perhaps my favourite thing to call silly in the whole list), soldiers, foals, dogs, old monks, asses, gentlemen, creatures, faces, old women, mice, flesh, toys, fools, novices, lords, constables, fathers, cities, hands, mice, innocence, husbands, Christians, ships, ants, poets, mistresses, moles, ignorance and messengers.
+An extremely rough list of things described as silly between 1580 and 1610, in even rougher chronological order, would include souls (a lot), sheep, flies, Priam (in Thomas Newton’s translation of Seneca), wretches, conceits, maidens (often), people, age, men, words, birds, shepherd swains, nymphs, daughters, cottages, slaves, botchers, answers, wenches, power (in Marlowe’s Tamburlaine, of all places), lives, cates, pashas, women (perhaps the most common category described as silly), ladies, passengers, secrets, groves, girls, hair, flocks, cabins, lambs, virgins, dames, herds, sailors, vines, fate, thoughts (twice in The Wounds of Civil War alone), boys, the poor, fellows, time, chattering fowls, gazers (ie, onlookers), dwarves, beasts, fish, tongues, fraud, brothers, ignorant sorts, the state of things (twice, in different formulations, in A Humorous Day’s Mirth), desires, groves, barks (ie, ships), damsels, lovers, idiots, jests, fancy Autumn (Nashe in Summer’s Last Will and Testament, I think perhaps my favourite thing to call silly in the whole list), soldiers, foals, dogs, old monks, asses, gentlemen, creatures, faces, old women, mice, flesh, toys, fools, novices, lords, constables, fathers, cities, hands, mice, innocence, husbands, Christians, ships, ants, poets, mistresses, moles, ignorance and messengers.
 The word is occasionally used as a noun: ‘a young silly’, for example.
 As a general rule, onstage characters are not described as silly, though they may be compared to offstage silly people, something which strikes me as important in terms of the word’s function and meaning.
 Lyly’s Mother Bombie, where Stellio is called ‘silly’ to his face, is an exception to what otherwise looks like an unspoken rule (unspoken in the double sense of an unarticulated rule about how a word must not be spoken onstage).
 In Thomas Lodge’s Catharos, Diogenes worries about the fate of ‘both myself and the silly ones’, which I strongly feel should be adopted as a band name at once.

 O where is Hecuba?